ressy/winregfs/README.md

     >>> fs.mounted
     False

-Finally, if both dependencies are installed where Python can find them, a link from wherever winregfs.py is to /sbin/mount.winregfs will allow this usage:
+Finally, a link from wherever winregfs.py is to /sbin/mount.winregfs will allow this usage:

     mount -t winregfs NTUSER.DAT mountpoint/